-The train numbers (both domestic and international) are recorded by the network manager in the TNR application (see Appendix 23, section 13).
+The train numbers (both domestic and international) are recorded by the network manager in the TNR application (see Appendix 23, item 13).
 This application can be accessed on the ProRail Logistics Portal.
 The train number list in the application is continuously updated.
 Railway undertakings can at no expense acquire a subscription to the TNR application and view and/or export a current train number list at any time.

-The railway undertaking can submit proposals for change to trainnumbers@prorail.nl.

-The network manager will within three working days process any interim changes to the current timetable as submitted by the railway undertakings.
+The railway undertaking can submit proposals for changes to domestic train numbers via trainnumbers@prorail.nl (via DB Netz or Infrabel for foreign train numbers).
+ProRail will within three working days process any interim changes to the current timetable as submitted by the railway undertakings.
 These changes will come into force five working days after handling and mutual approval.
 Renumbering in no way affects capacity rights.

-The network manager and the railway undertaking will follow the current train numbering sequence as provided by the TNR application.
+ProRail and the railway undertaking will apply the current train numbering sequence as provided by the TNR application.

-4.5.4.5 Support systems
+4.5.4.5 Ancillary systems

-The table below lists the supporting applications and information services that can be used for capacity location or in preparation thereof.
+The table below lists the ancillary applications and information services that can be used for capacity location or in preparation thereof.
 The second column of this table gives a brief description of the functionality.
 The third column of this table contains a reference to the appendix for a detailed explanation.

-Within these facilities we make a distinction between facilities made available from the Train Path service (see Chapter 5.3.1) and facilities available as an ICT support service (see Chapter 5.5).
-There are additional costs associated with ICT ancillary services.
+Within these facilities, a distinction is made between facilities made available from the train path service (see section 5.3.1) and facilities available as an ancillary ICT service (see section 5.5).
+There are additional costs associated with ancillary ICT services.

-Table 4.4 Support systems
+Table 4.4 Ancillary systems

-Name Function For clarification, see From train path Donna Planning and recording of train paths for the basic hour pattern, standard week and specific days.
+Name Function For further information, see From train path Donna Planning and recording of train paths for the basic hour pattern, standard week and specific days.
 Appendix 23 - 6 Btd planner Information on capacity for management purposes.
 Appendix 23 - 7 Btd planner reports An excerpt from the information from the Btd planner system.
 Appendix 23 - 8 Order Portal Submit capacity requests for train paths in the Netherlands.
-Appendix 23 - 9 PCS (via RailNetEurope) Submit international capacity requests and offer capacity.
-Appendix 23 - 10 LOA Online Submitting, handling and recording local orders for shunting routes for public passenger transport.
-Appendix 23 - 11 RMS Client 85 Real-time information on train movements and planning of the process tracks of the railway yards of the Betuweroute.
-Real-time information on the planning and intervention of scheduled train paths for freight traffic.
+Appendix 23 - 9 PCS (via RailNetEurope) Submitting international capacity requests and receiving capacity offers.
+Appendix 23 - 10 LOA Online Submitting, handling and recording of local orders for shunting routes.
+Appendix 23 - 11 RMS Client real-time information on train movements and planning of the process tracks line belonging to the railway yards of the Betuweroute. real-time information on the planning and intervention of scheduled train paths for freight traffic.
 Appendix 23 - 12 TNR Information on the allocation of train numbers to railway undertakings.
-Appendix 23 - 13 Planning and performance information (according to TSI TAF/TAP standard) The submission of capacity requests for train paths, the sending of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TAF/TAP TSI messages: This service can also provide up-to-date planning and execution information based on the TAF/TAP TSI messages.
-Appendix 23 - 20
+Appendix 23 - 13 Capacity requests and planning & performance information (according to TSI TAF/TAP standard) The submission of capacity requests for train paths, the sending of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TAF/TAP TSI messages: This service can also provide up-to-date planning and execution information based on the TAF/TAP TSI messages.
+Appendix 23 - 21 Ancillary ICT services FRISO Simulation tool for infrastructure studies, capacity, robustness and safety analyses, innovation studies.
+Appendix 23 - 36